All Products

 Warning

-After you delete an acceleration area, GA stops providing acceleration services in that area.
+Deleting an acceleration area stops Global Accelerator from providing acceleration services for that area.

 Before you delete an acceleration area:

-• All accelerated IP addresses must be in the Idle state.
-Disassociate all accelerated IP addresses from endpoints first.
+• You cannot delete an acceleration area that contains accelerated IP addresses in the Bound state.
+Disassociate all IP addresses from their endpoints first.

-• When you delete the area, the system also deletes all idle accelerated IP addresses in the area.
+• If all accelerated IP addresses in an acceleration area are in the Idle state, you can delete the acceleration area directly.
+The system deletes all idle IP addresses in the area.

-2. In the message that appears, click OK.
+2. In the confirmation dialog box that appears, click OK.